-Of course, all these features make the dial look a trifle busy and the fact that the spiral tachymetric scale intersects the areas reserved for the chronograph and small second subdials don’t help much in reducing the clutter.
+Of course, all these features make the dial look a trifle busy, and the fact that the spiral tachymetric scale intersects the areas reserved for the chronograph and small second subdials don’t help much in reducing the clutter.
 On the other hand, that’s how a vintage-styled is supposed to look, so I don’t see a serious problem here: those interested in legibility should probably look for a pilot’s watch.

 Well, this Collection Villeret 1858 Vintage Chronographe is still one of the best new models that the Swiss brand can offer for this year.

-Somewhat regretfully, the total production run will be limited at just 118 pieces that are promised to be evenly split between the red gold and white gold versions.
+Somewhat regretfully, the total production run will be limited to just 118 pieces that are promised to be evenly split between the red gold and white gold versions.